pymachado/pymachado/README.md

 - 👋 Hi, I’m @pymachado
 - 👀 I’m interested in DLT and Blockchains technologies.
-- 🌱 I’m currently working on develop of different DEFI protocolos.
+- 🌱 I’m currently working on develop different DEFI protocolos.
 - 📫 How to reach me https://www.linkedin.com/in/petermacblockchain/

 <!---